Maintaining Your Lone Worker Safety and OSHA Regulations

 1915.84(b) The employer shall account for each employee by sight or verbal communication; maintaining lone worker safety is an important employer responsibility to protect lone workers properly; organizational leadership must consider OSHA regulations, lone worker safety best practices, and employee needs and expectations.

-This standard is important as it requires employers to ensure that their lone team members are accounted for by sight or verbal communication, including safety check-ins or accessible means to connect with their manager, monitor, or office.
-The key takeaway is that the lone worker must have a quick way to request immediate help in the case of an emergency.
+This standard is important because it requires employers to ensure that their lone team members are accounted for by sight or verbal communication, including safety check-ins or accessible means to connect with their manager, monitor, or office.
+Most importantly, lone workers must have an accessible way to request immediate help in case of an emergency or work accident.
+OSHA 1915.84 requires employers to monitor lone workers through regular check-ins.
+These lone worker safety protocols help ensure compliance and emergency readiness.

 Sourcehttps://www.osha.gov/laws-regs/regulations/standardnumber/1915/1915.84